treweathers/GitHub_Portfolio/README.md

 <h1 align="center"> Tre Weathers </h1>
 <h5 align='center'>aka TJ</h5>

 ###### Welcome, Earthling!
-My name is Tre and I am an Educator, Lifelong Learner, and Interdisciplinery Researcher with a goal of learning each valuable skill necessary to pioneer the change that I wish to see in the world.
+My name is Tre and I am a Lifelong Learner and Interdisciplinery Researcher with a goal of learning each valuable skill necessary to pioneer the change that I wish to see in the world.
 I hope to continually gain experience to grow myself professionally and offer the same to everyone that I work with as I work towards a greater goal of personal development and global change.

 <hr> </hr>